-Ask each participant to take five to ten minutes and come up with two lists.
-The first list is of activities, both at work and otherwise, that they love to do, activities that fill up their cup.
-The second list is of activities they have to do, both at work and otherwise, that are unsatisfying.
+Take five to ten minutes and come up with two lists.
+The first list is of activities, both at work and otherwise, that you love to do, activities that fill up your cup.
+The second list is of activities, both at work and otherwise, that are unsatisfying.
+Write these in the chart below.

-Then ask the participants to approximate and write down how much time per week they spend doing all of the activities they listed.
+Next, write down how much time per week you spend doing all of the activities listed.

-As a group, discuss how they can restructure their job or their time to put more energy and effort into the first list.
-Also discuss what techniques they can use to make the items on their second list more tolerable.
-Suggest ideas from For The Love of It such as: Act "As If" or Chase the Light.
+Think about how you can restructure your job or your time to put more energy and effort into the first list.
+What techniques can you use to make the items on the second list more tolerable?
+Consider ideas from For The Love of It such as: Act "As If" and Chase the Light.